 Use TechnoPresenter public speaking lessons to integrate research and technology skills.
 An inquiry-based approach is used to formulate and investigate a question.
 The topic is researched and facts are organized in a bulleted list and table.
 To prepare for public speaking, students follow instructions to write a set of notes that accompany each slide.
 Upon completion, findings are communicated to an audience in an oral presentation.
 Additional teaching ideas explain how to collaborate with a partner, insert a video, create a graphic organizer, or animate text.

-HELP KIDS MASTER PUBLIC SPEAKING: Teach students to become captivating, persuasive, and powerful speakers.
+Teach students to become captivating, persuasive, and powerful speakers.
 Use Google Slides or PowerPoint to create a unique and engaging slide show to grab and hold audience attention.
-Adapt the lessons to any unit of study to integrate essential technology and life skills into curriculum.
+Adapt lessons to any unit of study to integrate essential technology and life skills into curriculum.

-HANDS-ON INQUIRY BASED MODEL: Blend language arts, social studies, science, or history with computers.
-Elementary or middle school students formulate and investigate a question, research and organize facts, and then create an informative graphic presentation selecting themes, layouts, bullets, tables, pictures, and speaker notes.
-They use the slide show as a visual aid as they share their results with classmates.
+Blend language arts, social studies, science, or history with computers.
+Elementary or middle school students formulate and investigate a question, research and organize facts, and create an informative graphic presentation using themes, layouts, bullets, tables, pictures, and speaker notes.

-TRANSFORM YOUR STEM TEACHING: Simple-to-use resources include a Teacher Guide in PDF format with ideas for technology integration, assessment tools (checklists, skills summary, and a rubric), parent communication letter, and a certificate.
-Student Workbook with step-by-step instructions can be printed or used digitally in paperless classrooms.
-Sample slide shows on a diverse collection of topics - Diamonds, Mummies, and Vegetables - are included to spark student interest.
+Simple-to-use resources include a Teacher Guide with ideas for technology integration, assessment tools (checklists, skills summary, rubric), parent letter, and certificate.
+Student Workbook with step-by-step instructions for print or digital use.
+Sample slide shows on a diverse collection of topics are included to spark student interest.

-STUDENT-CENTRIC LESSONS: Activities scaffold student learning, starting with a self-reflection about public speaking readiness, studying samples critically with guiding questions, and then learning presentation skills to create and enhance slides for maximum audience appeal.
+Activities scaffold student learning, starting with a self-reflection about public speaking readiness, studying samples critically with guiding questions, and learning presentation skills to create and enhance slides for maximum audience appeal.
 Students rehearse using speaker notes.
 When ready, they communicate the results to their peers and seek feedback.

-TIPS, TRICKS, AND HACKS: Optional challenges offer additional strategies for a presentation with impact: body language skits to practice, small group rehearsals, collaborative strategies, how to embed a video or create a graphic organizer, and how to share the presentation as a link with opportunities for peer comments.
+Optional challenges offer strategies for a presentation with impact: body language skits to practice, small group rehearsals, collaborative strategies, embed a video or create a graphic organizer, and how to share the presentation as a link with opportunities for peer comments.